 - Display a perceivable desire to grow as a man and a leader.

-Students attend 5 different types of classes over a coarse of 3 days a week during the boot camp phase:
+Students attend 5 different types of classes over a course of 3 days a week during the boot camp phase:

 The Job Training Class introduces basic job readiness skills in combination with principles from life situations & experiences.